Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: Introduction

-The quantum approximate optimization algorithm (QAOA)~\cite{FarhiGoldstoneGutmann2014}, as a quantum variational algorithm (QVA), has received much attention recently thanks to the feasibility of being implemented on near-term quantum devices.
+The quantum approximate optimization algorithm (QAOA)~\cite{FarhiGoldstoneGutmann2014}, as a quantum variational algorithm, has received much attention recently thanks to the feasibility of being implemented on near-term quantum devices.
 Due to the natural connection between AQC and QAOA, our result immediately suggests that the time-complexity for solving QLSP with QAOA is also at most $\Or(\kappa~\text{poly}(\log(\kappa/\epsilon)))$, which is also confirmed by numerical results.
-We also remark that both QAOA and AQC schemes prepares an approximate solution to the QLSP in the form of a pure state, while RM prepares a mixed state.
-All methods above can be efficiently implemented on gate-based computers.
+We also remark that both QAOA and AQC schemes prepare an approximate solution to the QLSP in a pure state, while RM prepares a mixed state.
+Moreover, all methods above can be efficiently implemented on gate-based computers and are much simpler than those using the VTAA algorithm as a subroutine.